hoergems/MovoInterface/README.md

 # MovoInterface

 ## Requirements
 - Ubuntu 18.04 or higher
 - ROS catkin or higher with the following ROS packages provided by Kinova:
-	- manipulator_utils
 	- movo_msgs
 - OPPT v0.5 or higher

 ## Installation:

+Clone and build the MovoInterface package:

     git clone https://github.com/hoergems/MovoInterface.git
     cd MovoInterface && mkdir build && cd build cmake -DCMAKE_INSTALL_PREFIX=<install folder> ..
     make && make install

+Next, navigate to your catkin workspace and simlink the ROS packages inside the ``<MovoInterface>/ROS/`` to your catkin workspace:

+	cd <catkin_worspace>/src
+	ln -s <MovoInterface>/ROS/movo_robotiq_gripper .
+	ln -s <MovoInterface>/ROS/movo_ros .

+Finally, build your catkin workspace:

+	cd <catkin_workspace>
+	catkin_make

 ## Hardware setup
 First you need to make sure that you're connected to the robot (via Ethernet) and that you can properly communicate with the arm.
 To do this, connect your laptop via Ethernet.
 In the network settings of your laptop, use the default settings (i.e. the IPv4 Method should be set to "Automatic (DHCP)").
 To test whether you can communicate with the arms, open a terminal and type